 Here, we will learn about the essence of network programming concerning Python.
-But for this programmers must need to have basic knowledge of:
+But for this, the programmer must have basic knowledge of:

 - Low-Level Programming using sockets